 But what if storytelling was also the way to get prospective customers to care about your brand?
-In fact, it is, with Fast Company reporting that 92% of customers want brands that use ads that tell a story.
-You can see for yourself.
+In fact, it is.
+Fast Company reported that 92% of customers want brands that use ads that tell a story.
+You can see it for yourself.
 Check out Fast Company’s infographic on “The Science of Storytelling.”

 92% of customers want brands that use ads that tell a story.

-So you get that you need to tell a story, but not everyone is a Hollywood director.
-The question is how?
-That’s where we’d like to help, with 5 tips for telling a great story:
+It’s clear that you need to tell a story, but not everyone is a Hollywood director.
+So, the question is how do you tell a great story?
+That’s where we’d like to help.
+Here are 5 tips for telling a great story:

 People don’t want to buy your product unless they care about your brand.